 On-campus and off-campus courses that carry CCE credit are different each term.
 The on-campus CCE options listed in the course catalog are not guaranteed to be offered every year.
 Please confirm with the professor or department of a CCE-course as soon as possible, if you are interested in or have any questions about fulfilling the CCE requirement through that course.

-For Fall 2018, two IDIS 290 options are: "Black Lives Matter" taught by Professor Eric Washington.
+IDIS 290 "Black Lives Matter" taught by Eric Washington.

 The topics vary by term.
-You can get more information by searching the course listing and emailing the professor(s) or the registrar's office.
+You can get more information by contacting the instructor or emailing the registrar's office.

 For off-campus options, see Off-campus Programs.